Rishabg24/Calculator-/README.md

 # Calculator-
-A simple Calculator that I created in C. My First Simple project in this language.
+A simple Calculator that I created in C. My first imple project in this language.